 Landfills and industry.
 The effect of municipal and industrial landfills on groundwater quality in the Great Lakes Basin has been widely reported (Coakley, 1989).
-Leachate from municipal landfills typically has a high content of N, predominantly NH4+, with concentrations between 50 - 2200 mg/L observed (Christensen et al., 2001; Kjeldsen et al., 2002).
+Leachate from municipal landfills typically has a high content of N, predominantly NH_4^+ , with concentrations between 50 - 2200 mg/L observed (Christensen et al., 2001; Kjeldsen et al., 2002).
 While protective regulations are now in place throughout the basin, landfills, particularly closed unlined landfills, may be long-term sources of nutrients to aquifers (Eyles and Boyce, 1992).
 Many landfills are located along the shores and tributaries of the Great Lakes, thus increasing the likelihood of leachate impacting surface waters.

 Current and historical industrial activities can also be sources of nutrients to groundwater.
 N and P compounds are used in many industrial processes (e.g., textile, plastic and metal treatments, steel production, household and pharmaceutical production) (Wakida and Lerner, 2005).
-Elevated nutrient concentrations in groundwater are also associated with poor leachate disposal at coal gasification facilities, including discharges with $NH_4^+$ concentrations between 50 - 1000 mg/L (Wakida and Lerner, 2005).
+Elevated nutrient concentrations in groundwater are also associated with poor leachate disposal at coal gasification facilities, including discharges with NH_4^+ concentrations between 50 - 1000 mg/L (Wakida and Lerner, 2005).
+The use of N-based explosives (e.g., during road construction) can be another source of nitrate to groundwater in some areas (e.g., Degnan et al., 2016).